Professional woman with shoulder-length dark hair smiling in a navy blazer and white blouse, standing against a white background.

 I work with thoughtful, capable people who carry significant responsibility and have spent years being reliable for others.

 Many clients sense their work has begun to carry an internal cost.
-They are often deeply committed to their patients, teams, or organizations while navigating complex systems, ethical tensions, and expectations that leave little space for reflection.
+They are deeply committed to their patients, teams, and organizations, and to the standards and values that brought them into this work in the first place.

 The people who find this work most helpful are often continuing to meet their responsibilities while noticing shifts in clarity, identity, or self-trust.
-They may sense a quiet drift in how they relate to their work and role.
+They may find that reactions feel unfamiliar, decisions feel heavier, or the standards they have always held themselves to and still believe in no longer feel sustainable to carry alone.

 How Therapy Works

-As therapy progresses, understanding often becomes more integrated.
+As the work unfolds, what was fragmented begins to integrate.
 Thoughts, emotions, bodily responses, and values can be held together rather than kept separate.
-Clients often describe feeling more grounded in what matters to them and better able to move through their lives with steadiness and clarity.
+Clients often describe feeling more grounded in what matters and more able to move through their lives with steadiness and clarity.

 Services